Omar-p/learning-notes/aws/aws.md

 ### Point-in-time Recovery(PITR)

 - u need to enable PITR on the table.
+- 35 days recovery window.
 - Not Enabled by default.
 - it results in continuous stream of backups.
 - u can create a new table by restoring this backup from any [unit of time] interval in the duration of day recovery window.
 - ![dynamodb-pitr](images/dynamodb/dynamodb-pitr.png)

 - ![dynamodb1-exam](images/dynamodb/dynamodb1-exam.png)
+  - under point 4 - a dedicated lesson on PartiQL is coming up.
+- no base cost you only pay for what you use.
+  - you can purchase reserved allocation for capacity so for long term commitment you can get a cheaper rate.

 ### DynamoDB Reading and Writing

-- u can switch between capacity modes even if u add data to the table but with some restrictions. - once within 24 hours.
+- u can switch between capacity modes even if u add data to the table but with some restrictions.
+  - once within 24 hours.
 - with On-Demand u don't have admin overhead of managing capacity. but, u pay more which can be 5x more expensive.
 - with provisioned u set rcu and wcu per table basis.
 - Every Opertation consumes at least 1 RCU/WCU(\*)